-When the power is turned on, the disk lamp (at the bottom left of the drive) lights to indicate the drive can be used.
-When using an unformatted disk for the first time, make sure to properly format it on the CVP-206/204.
+When using an unformatted disk for the first time, make sure to properly format it on the CVP-205/203.
 This includes blank disks as well as disks already initialized in a different format.
 Formatting erases all data on the disk.